Skip to the content.

 Request[] requests;

-event NewRequest(uint);
+event NewRequest(uint256);

 requests.push(Request(data, callback));

-NewRequest(requests.length - 1);
+emit NewRequest(requests.length - 1);

 }

-function reply(uint requestID, bytes response) {
+function reply(uint256 requestID, bytes memory response) external {

 requests[requestID].callback(response);